Merz (musician): Biography

 In November 2013 a Drum and Vocal Renditions version of Merz's album No Compass Will Find Home was released by drummer/sound artist Julian Sartorius.
 Only the vocals from the original album were used to re-create the songs in drum and percussion arrangements.
 This record was released by Merz and Sartorius' respective labels Accidental Records and Everest Records.
 The album was toured as Merz feat.
 Sartorius Drum Ensemble with a line-up of four drummers (directed by Sartorius) and Merz on vocals.

 November 2015 Accidental Records released the fifth Merz album Thinking Like A Mountain, mixed by Matthew Herbert and featuring collaborations with musicians Shahzad Ismaily, Julian Sartorius, Dimlite, Gyda Valtysdottir and Ewan Pearson.
 Mojo Magazine called it “Merz's brave new beginning”.
 Uncut wrote “Strong return.
 Intimate ambient sophistication.”
 Upon release it became one of the most played albums on KCRW Radio.

 In June 2018 Merz created a performance titled A Monastic Gig (the title an homage to the Alice Coltrane album A Monastic Trio) and invited the American musician Laraaji and American visual artist Jed Ochmanek to join in the collaboration.

 The event was held at Dampfzentrale Bern, transforming the ex-power station venue into a monastic vault.
 This atypical concert, featuring the live music created by Laraaji and Merz and the art, film and set design of Jed Ochmanek engineered an atmosphere similar to recitals in churches: calm, sublimity, respect, humility; free of old-world religiousness and iconography.
 The audience were requested to enter the hall in silence, listen and observe in silence and leave the hall in silence.

-The latest Merz release Dreams of Sleep and Wakes of Sound is a collaborative, mainly instrumental album containing music created with both Laraaji and Shahzad Ismaily respectively.
+June 2019 Merz released Dreams of Sleep and Wakes of Sound, a collaborative, mainly instrumental album containing music created with both Laraaji and Shahzad Ismaily respectively.
 Described by Electronic Sound Mag as “A rewardingly singular and cerebral work that impresses hugely” the album was selected as The Guardian newspaper’s Contemporary Album of the Week.
 The cover art and double vinyl gatefold art was created and designed by Jed Ochmanek and Swiss design collective Maison Standard.

+Released on 7th October 2025, a new single, Juniper marked the beginning of a new era of Merz releases.
+The song speaks to a summoning of moral clarity, resolve and action.

 Merz has also co-written, appeared as a vocalist and musician with Victoria Williams, Fred Frith, Arto Lindsay, Orbital (band), Guy Called Gerald, Tom Middleton, Maxim (The Prodigy), Leftfield, Lemn Sissay, Leo Abrahams, Dive Index, Dan Le Sac, Dorit Chrysler, Tythe, Anne Marie Almedal, Manuel Troller, has created remixes for Matthew Herbert, Dan Le Sac, Hayley Ross, produced the debut album of the band Jon Hood, and has lectured a songwriting masterclass at the Lucerne University of Applied Sciences and Arts.

-Merz was the 2018-20 Associated Artist at the Dampfzentrale Centre for Music and Contemporary Dance.
+Merz was the 2018–20 Associated Artist at the Dampfzentrale Centre for Music and Contemporary Dance.

 He is currently based in Joshua Tree, California.